percona/portal-doc/docs/advisors/checks/mongodb-inconsistent-indexes-across-shards.md

 Perform either of the following steps:

-- Perform a rolling index build for the collection on the affected shard(s) to make sure indexes are built consistently across all involved shards.
+- Perform a rolling index build for the collection on the affected shards to make sure indexes are built consistently across all involved shards.

 (OR)